-DID YOU KNOW: The NASB staff has attended or had children attend school in over 20 Nebraska public school districts: Auburn, Blair, Centennial, Clarkson, Crete, Elkhorn, Freeman (Adams), Lexington, Lincoln, Mullen, Norris, North Bend Central, O'Neill, Ord, Raymond Central, Rock County, Sandy Creek, Scribner-Snyder, Seward, Sterling, Waverly, Westside, Wilber-Clatonia & York
+With an average tenure of just over 10 years, the NASB staff has attended or had children attend or teach in 32 Nebraska public school districts including Auburn, Beatrice, Centennial, Clarkson, Crete, Dorchester, Fremont, Friend, Grand Island, Kearney, Kenesaw, Lexington, Lincoln, McCool-Junction, Millard, Mullen, Nebraska City, Norris, North Bend Central, O'Neill, Ord, Raymond Central, Rock County, Scribner-Snyder, Seward, Southern, Sterling, Syracuse-Dunbar-Avoca, Tri County, Waverly, Wilber-Clatonia & York

 John Spatz was named Executive Director of NASB in January 2012, taking over for the retiring John Bonaiuto.
 In 2003, John joined NASB as legal counsel.
 His work centered on providing legal information to the many members of the association.
 Since his employment with NASB he has established the Negotiation Information and Technology Network (NITN) to assist school boards in their negotiations process; he has written a book entitled "Guide Book to Nebraska's Public Meetings Laws;" he has expanded the number of legal workshops available to members; and developed a number of publications intended to assist board members fulfill their roles.
 John was born in Schuyler, and lived the first six years of his life in Clarkson.
 His family moved to Ord in 1980 where his dad took the job as principal at Ord High School and his mother began teaching at Burwell High School.
 John's mother, Laura, is a speech and drama teacher and desperately tried to get her stubborn son to participate in speech and/or drama but her attempts were in vain as never took the opportunity to join either speech or drama.
 John graduated from Ord High School in 1992 and began his college career at Dana College in Blair.
 After two years at Dana, John transferred to UNL where he received his bachelor's degree in accounting.
 Throughout his years before NASB John had the opportunity to participate in a number of jobs in a variety of places, including farms, warehouses, offices and cities.
 John continued his education, and graduated from the University of Nebraska's College of Law in 2000.
 After law school he worked for Senator Jim Jensen in the Nebraska Unicameral.
 During his employment with the legislature John participated in a variety of committees including: Nebraska Board of Engineers and Architects Rule Making Committee; Juvenile Diversion, Detention & Probation Task Force; Every Child Wanted, Nurtured and Supported Initiative; Nebraska Cancer Control Grant Committee; Infant Mortality Blue Ribbon Panel; Women's Health Advisory Council; United Way Public Policy Committee; Newborn Screening and Genetics Advisory Committee; Medicaid Infrastructure Grant Project Advisory Committee; Family First Marriage Matters Panel; Nebraska Bio-Terrorism Advisory Committee; Nebraska Partners in Prevention for Addictions; Nebraska Mental Health Housing Coalition; NEBHANDS - Nebraskans Expanding Behavioral Health Access through Networking; and many others.
 John is married to Julianne Spatz, who is a lawyer at the firm Kinsey Rowe Becker & Kistler, LLP, located in downtown Lincoln.
 John and Julianne have three children, Evan, Colton, and Roslyn.